L-IGH-T/L-IGH-T/README.md

 - 👋 Hi, I’m Marián Polonec
-- 👀 I’m a web developer and I work mostly with react, php, electron, node.js, ...
+- 👀 I’m a graphics designer and web developer, as developer I mostly work with react, php, electron, node.js, ...

 <!---
 L-IGH-T/L-IGH-T is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.